Threats against California university spark standoff in Boulder

 A man was taken into custody on Tuesday in Boulder after allegedly sending a threatening email to the University of California, Los Angeles that included an 800-page manifesto with "thousands of references to violence" on Monday night.

 Matthew Christopher Harris, 31, was arrested around 11 a.m. after a nearly three-hour standoff, said Boulder Police Chief Maris Herold.
-Boulder District Attorney Michael Dougherty said it was too early in the investigation to determine specific charges, but said federal and local entities were investigating.
+Boulder District Attorney Michael Dougherty said Harris is being held on state charges, but it was too early in the investigation to determine specific charges and indicated federal charges could be forthcoming.

 Harris allegedly sent a "concerning email and posting" to UCLA's police department and officials on Monday night.
 An 800-page manifesto was attached to the threatening email and an initial investigation into the threats tracked Harris to Boulder, Herold said during an afternoon news conference.